rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 ii.
 Get a positive vibe going.
 I find the following is very important: making your introduction uncomfortable, surprising and requiring input from the audience on one hand but still feeling very safe.
 Being surprising and making people uncomfortable is pretty easy but I see things often going wrong on the feeling safe part so I’ll expand on this a little.
 Why would people find something unsafe (or dislike it): a. they think it is weird (weird introduction implies mediocre social skills of the host which implies unsafe) b. they have to expose themselves for the whole group which is scary because they might feel judged.
 I basically have 1 tip to make it feel safe… make it useful.
 So don’t do ice-breakers where the only reason is to break the ice (seriously… don’t).
 Use your creativity and think of something useful!
 Not that hard to figure this out (or just read along and you’ll find some ideas).

-iii. expectation management / set the tone.
+iii.
+Expectation management / set the tone.
 Generally expectation management is a good idea.
 So providing structure, explaining what is coming.
 Let them get to know you (and the things you like/dislike).
 This is the moment for them to gauge what you like (I always try to convey: I like critical input, if you want to leave / go to the restroom while I’m talking, be my guest, I’m not there to preach, I’m there to make them happy, if EA is not for them that is OK).
 As a career workshop a certain challenge is extra pronounced: I feel people really frequently underestimate how hard career choices are.
 I think this is why people don’t like making these choices (they feel like they put waaay too much time into a choice which should have been easy).
 This underestimation leads to them to expect giant leaps forwards in your 2 hour workshop.
 Unrealistic, or at least I cannot deliver this much.
 So I usually tackle this head on by explaining that in 2 hours you won’t suddenly know.

 **6.1.1 25 things you’d do with 500 million (\*\*\*\*)**

-Use case: Longer workshops where you can give people a preliminary assignments, audiences where you might expect resistance.
+Use case: Longer workshops where you can give people preliminary assignments, audiences where you might expect resistance.

 Duration: 20 minutes